Latin America Vacations

 Enjoy breakfast before viewing the desert of southern Patagonia over a three-hour drive on famous Route 40.
 Pass over La Leona River, connecting Lake Argentino and Lake Viedma, and watch out for La Leona Road House, where Butch Cassidy and the Sundance Kid hit out for almost a month after a bank robbery.
 Arrive at the charming village of El Chalten, Argentina’s capital for trekking, surrounded by glaciers, lakes, rivers, and the Fitz Roy Mountains.
 Relax and explore the town, by hiking to a nearby waterfall, relax in the local brewery, or indulge in the chocolateria.

-About Hosteria Senderos or similar
+About Hosteria Senderos

 Just on the edge of El Chaltén, within Los Glaciares National Park and at the foot of Fitz Roy, Senderos Hostería is a charming lodge built in deference to local farmhouses from the 1920’s, but with modern charms and conveniences.
 Nestled near the Rio Fitz Roy and Rio De las Vueltas, the hotel offers buffet ‘American breakfast’, a wine bar, cozy log fireplace, room service and boxed lunches, laundry services, and information on excursions like horseback riding and trekking.